Ghazvinie/users-app/client/README.md

 	- Display users side by side, rather than one long list
 	- When in single user page, allow for navigation to next and previous user in list
 * Deployment
+	- Current temporary deployment does not work with broken links / unknown users, correct this
 	- Create a backend server to serve the front-end
 	- Dockerise to allow for safer use on different machines and more stable deployment